webfx-project/webfx/.github/CONTRIBUTING.md

 - **If the code is in the [WebFX Platform][webfx-platform-repo], you can open an issue.**
 - **If the code is in the [WebFX Kit](../webfx-kit), please [contact us][webfx-contactus].**

-## Investigating J2CL

-As mentioned in our [roadmap](ROADMAP.md), we will investigate the possibility of supporting alternative transpilers, beginning with [J2CL](https://github.com/google/j2cl).

-- **If you already have some experience with J2CL and would like to help, please [contact us][webfx-contactus].**

-## Investigating TeaVM

-Similarly, we would like to investigate [TeaVM](https://teavm.org).
-We have already demonstrated in the [Mandelbrot demo](https://mandelbrot.webfx.dev) how to use TeaVM to transpile a part of the application logic into WebAssembly, but here it's about going further by transpiling the whole application.

-- **If you are happy to help us investigate the TeaVM support, please [contact us][webfx-contactus].**

-## Preparing the Kotlin demo

-The TeaVM support will open the door to alternative languages such as Kotlin.
-To demonstrate this, we will need to make a Kotlin demo.
-The demo will take a Kotlin app with a JavaFX UI and transpile it into JS with TeaVM.
-The Kotlin app can be prepared in advance.

-- **If you are happy to develop an attractive Kotlin app for the demo, please [contact us][webfx-contactus].**

-## Prototyping an Android mapper

-This is not really planned in our roadmap, but an interesting parallel development would be to implement an Android mapper (in addition to the DOM mapper).
-This would allow us to develop Android applications directly in Android Studio with an Android WebFX runtime, providing direct access to the entire Android API at the same time.
-We could make a first prototype with the ColourfulCircles demo (just needs a Circle mapper), or the Particles demo (just needs a Canvas mapper).

-- **If you would like to work on an Android mapper prototype, please [contact us][webfx-contactus].**

-## Prototyping an iOS mapper

-We can't really do the same with iOS (developing in Java with Xcode), but we may still be able to realise a transpilable iOS mapper using a transpiler such as [J2ObjC](https://github.com/google/j2objc).

-- **If you would like to work on an iOS mapper prototype, please [contact us][webfx-contactus].**

 ***

 Thank you so much for joining the WebFX community!